-A Qualified Environmental Professional (QEP) is an applied scientist or technologist who is registered and in good standing with an appropriate B.C. professional organization constituted under an Act.
-The QEP must be acting under that association’s code of ethics, and subject to the organization’s disciplinary action.
-A qualified environmental professional could be a registered professional Biologist, Agrologist, Forester, Geoscientist, Engineer, or Technologist.
+A Qualified Environmental Professional (QEP) refers to an applied scientist or technologist, including a registered professional Biologist, Agrologist, Forester, Geoscientist, Engineer, or Technologist, who must provide services within their registered area of expertise.
+The QEP must be registered and in good standing with an appropriate B.C. professional organization constituted under an Act.
+The QEP must also adhere to their association’s code of ethics, and is subject to their organization’s disciplinary action.

 PLG’s QEP staff are dedicated to help clients finish their jobs efficiently while being in compliance with all the mandated requirements.

-Our team of skilled environmental scientists have prepared more than 300 Construction Environmental Management Plans (CEMPs), for a variety of clients (infrastructure, mining, development, linear construction).
+Our team of skilled environmental scientists have prepared more than 300 Construction Environmental Management Plans (CEMP), for a variety of clients (i.e., infrastructure, mining, development, linear construction).
 A CEMP is typically a requirement for subcontractors reporting to a prime contractor or consultant to outline how they plan to maintain compliance with environmental regulations during construction activities.

-Environmental construction monitoring ensures site specific designs are implemented on the ground and allows for modifications to address changing onsite conditions.
-As an environmental construction monitor, we mitigate the impacts of construction activity and provide innovative and cost effect solutions.
+Environmental construction monitoring ensures site specific designs are implemented on the ground and allows for modifications to address changing on-site conditions.
+As an environmental construction monitor, we mitigate the impacts of construction activity and provide innovative and cost-effective solutions.

 As part of the City of Surrey’s policy number P-15, all riparian planting completed as part of habitat compensation works for proposed development are required to adhere to a P-15 Agreement.
 The P-15 Agreement requires yearly monitoring of plantings and planting area by a QEP for a project-specific duration defined by the City (typically a 5 year term).